Chart Color Schemes

 Burton's residents are relatively healthy in comparison to broader Australia with the level of common health conditions among the general population somewhat typical, though higher than the nation's average among older cohorts

-The most common medical conditions are asthma and mental health issues, affecting 8.3 and 7.7% of residents respectively, while 71.7% report being completely clear of medical ailments compared to 68.1% across Greater Adelaide.
-The area has 10.2% (672 people) of residents aged 65 and over, which is lower than the 16.1% in Greater Adelaide.
-Health outcomes among seniors require more attention than those for the broader population.
+The most common medical conditions are asthma and mental health issues, affecting 8.3 and 7.7% of residents respectively, while 71.7% claim to be completely clear of medical ailments, compared to 68.1% across Greater Adelaide.
+Burton has 10.2% of residents aged 65 and over (685 people), which is lower than the 16.1% in Greater Adelaide.
+Health outcomes among seniors present some challenges that require more attention than those for the broader population.

 Frequently Asked Questions - Health